Llanelly (Llanelli), Carmarthenshire

 Troops were billeted at the workhouse during the Rebecca Riots of 1842-3 and one of the ringleaders, David Davies, was held there for interrogation before being removed the County Goal at Carmarthen and later transported to Australia.

 After 1930, the former workhouse was redesignated as a Public Assistance Institution.
 After 1948, the site became Bryntirion Hospital and continued to provide geriatric care until its closure in September 2004.
-The site is being redeveloped but, after a successful campaign by the local Llanelli Community Heritage group, the entrance and hub sections of the old building are to be preserved.
+The site was redeveloped in 2006-7 and, after a successful campaign by the Llanelli Community Heritage group, the entrance and hub sections of were preserved as part of the new buildings.

 A separate T-shaped building immediately to the west of the workhouse served as the union's children's home from around 1900.
 It later became the town's register office.

-A campaign in 2004 to save this building unfortunately proved less successful and its demolition was due to take place in early 2005.
+A campaign in 2004 to save this building unfortunately proved less successful and it was demolished in 2005.

 - Carmarthenshire Archives Service, Parc Myrddin, Richmond Terrace, Carmarthen, SA31 1HQ.
 The only surviving local records appear to be Guardians' minute books (1836-1930).